Love French Food

 Home > French Wines

-Why Beaujolais Wine Is Extra Special
+🍷Why Beaujolais Wine Is Extra Special

-Modified: Jul 10, 2025 by Judith Coates · This post may contain affiliate links · Leave a Comment
+Modified: Dec 15, 2025 by Judith Coates · This post may contain affiliate links · Leave a Comment

 Made entirely from the Gamay grape, Beaujolais is often produced to be consumed soon after production, traditionally in celebration of the harvest.
 Beaujolais Nouveau is fermented for only a few weeks before being released for sale.
+Discover more about French wines like Pinot Noir, how to tell the difference between sparkling wine and Champagne, or learn how to taste wine!

 What Type Of Wine Is Beaujolais?

-There are three different classifications of Beaujolais wine: Beaujolais AOC, Beaujolais Villages AOC, and Beaujolais Cru, ranked in order from cheap and cheerful to complex and charismatic.
+Ranked in order from cheap and cheerful to complex and charismatic.

 Beaujolais AOC is produced in a total of 96 different wine-making villages, and as it is very low in tannins, it is the easiest to drink, light-bodied, and fruity.